Renddslow/screening-chat-app/README.md

 ## The Project

-The app you will build is a chat app.
+You will build a chat app.
 The goal is to demonstrate your ability to create interactive React components, respond to data flow, and work comfortably across the stack.

 The chat app is designed to be a simple chat room that people can login to with just a first name, username, and email address.
 All messages will be broadcast to the full room.